andrewmilson/sandstorm/README.md

 |:--:|:--:|
 | *Generating the proof* | *Verifying the proof*

 In this demo, the prover has a cairo program that appears to sum the values of an array.
 The prover runs the program with `cairo-run` to generate `trace.bin` (stores register values at each VM cycle) and `memory.bin` (stores memory address value pairs).
-The prover then runs `sandstorm prove` which builds a STARK execution trace and proof from the `trace.bin`, `memory.bin` and the compiled program.
+The prover then runs `sandstorm prove` which builds a STARK execution trace and proof from `trace.bin`, `memory.bin` and the compiled program.

 The verifier, supplied with this proof and the original code, can run `sandstorm verify` to be assert the program was executed accurately without having to run the program themselves.
-This is small program for demonstration purposes and it'd probably be faster for the verifier to run the program themselves.
-Sandstorm is capable of generating proofs for much larger programs, where verification would run orders of magnitude faster than running the program.
+This is a small program for demonstration purposes and it'd probably be faster for the verifier to run the program themselves.
+Sandstorm is capable of generating proofs for much larger programs, where proof verification would run orders of magnitude faster than running the program.
 To run this demo locally:

 ```bash
 # 1. (optional) Install Cairo and activate the venv